 - Keep it brief: five minutes, tops.
 If you sense audience restlessness, wrap it up.

-- Don't stare at your notes -- engage your audience.
-Look not only at the bride and groom, but at the rest of the audience, too.
+- Don't stare at your notes—engage your audience.
+Look not only at the couple, but at the rest of the audience too.

 - Guests expect to be entertained, not instructed, so don't try to force-feed a life lesson down their throats.
 Keep it sweet and light.

-- One last tip: Write out your toast and give it to the bride and groom.
-They'll be touched that you cared so much.
+- One last tip: Write out your toast and give it to the groom.
+He'll be touched that you cared so much.